naofireblade/homebridge-weather-plus/README.md

 ## Contributors

-This plugin is a fork of [homebridge-weather-station](https://github.com/kcharwood/homebridge-weather-station) which is a fork of [homebridge-wunderground](https://www.npmjs.com/package/homebridge-wunderground).
+This plugin is a fork of [homebridge-weather-station](https://github.com/kcharwood/homebridge-weather-station) which is no longer being developed.
+That one is a fork of [homebridge-wunderground](https://www.npmjs.com/package/homebridge-wunderground).